txmastin/hardware_for_ML/README.md

 This project presents a novel, benchtop-compatible analog circuit implementation of a Fractional Leaky Integrate-and-Fire (fLIF) neuron.
 Unlike most state-of-the-art neuromorphic designs that require custom silicon fabrication (ASICs), this circuit is engineered to be readily buildable and testable using discrete, commercially available (or easily obtainable) components.

-Our core vision is to address a critical gap in the neuromorphic landscape: the development of **custom, single-purpose embedded fractional-order neural "brains"** for real-world control and robotics applications.
+The purpose of this project is to address a critical gap in the neuromorphic landscape: the development of **custom, single-purpose embedded fractional-order neural "brains"** for real-world control and robotics applications.
 While the broader neuromorphic field is pushing towards large-scale, general-purpose computing platforms, we focus on highly efficient, compact, and specialized neural circuits capable of robust performance with remarkably few neurons.

 This design specifically serves as a crucial hardware platform for:
 1.  **Rapid Prototyping:** Accelerating the development and testing of fLIF neuron-based control algorithms in physical devices.